A Novel Perspective on Ideal Chern Bands with Strong Short-Range Repulsion: Applications to Correlated Metals, Superconductivity, and Topological Order: Alternative form of on-site interactions in ideal flatbands

 Remarkably, \ceqn{Q_zero_condition} is not only completely independent of $\mathcal{F}(\vec{r})$, but the normalization factors $\mathcal{N}_{\vec{k}}$ do not alter the dimension of the kernel of $Q\pdag_{\vec{\delta}}(\vec{r})$ (they effectively just alter the normalization of the basis states), such that \ceqn{Q_zero_condition} is \emph{universal for all ideal flatband} systems on a given lattice.
 In stark contrast to ferromagnetic states such as $\ket*{\Psi_{\mathrm{FM}, \sigma}}$, which are annihilated by $\chi\pdag_{\vec{k}+\vec{\delta},-\vec{k}+\vec{\delta}}$ and thus do not require any sort of interference of contributions from different orbitals, there is no obvious reason why states from multiplets with lower total spin should be annihilated by $Q\pdag_{\vec{\delta}}(\vec{r})$.
 Most notably, states from the spin-singlet sector should, if anything, couple strongly to the singlet pair annihilation operators.

-Counter intuitively though, as evident from the ED spectra in \cfig{spectrum_filling}, there is a substantial amount of many-body singlets with zero energy for a range of fillings $0 < \nu < 1$, separated by a clear gap to higher excited states.
+Counter intuitively though, as evident from the ED spectra in \cfig{spectrum_filling}, there is a substantial amount of many-body singlets with zero energy for a range of fillings $0 < \nu < 1$, separated by a clear gap to higher excited states~\footnote{Although the excitation gap above $E=0$ in \cfig{spectrum_filling} decreases until $\nu \simeq 0.8$, it does not appear to vanish for $\nu \rightarrow 1$.
+Still, our finite-size data is insufficient for definite statements about the regime just below $\nu=1$.}.
 What is more, the degeneracy appears to grow rapidly with systems size, while being largely insensitive to the geometry of the simulation cell.
 This is reminiscent of models implementing a form of supersymmetry on the lattice via hardcore fermions~\cite{Fendley2003, Huijse2008,Huijse2012,Galanakis2012,Wilhelm2023a}, where the constrained nature of the Hilbert space can lead to an extensive entropy of the ground state manifold.
 In \cfig{local_energy_Q}, we plot the local energy density of the IPO operator measured on representative eigenvectors in the spectrum.
 As reflected by \csubfig{local_energy_Q}{a}, in order to have $E=0$, $E_{\Psi,\vec{\delta}}(\vec{r})$ is required to vanish identically everywhere.
 In contrast, $E>0$ implies a finite signal to be present somewhere in the unit cell, which, for the CTBG model studied here, according to \csubfigrange{local_energy_Q}{b}{c} develops rings of increasing intensity centered on vertices of the triangular moir\'e lattice.